explosion/spaCy/website/docs/usage/projects.md

 ### Comet {#comet} <IntegrationLogo name="comet" width={175} height="auto" align="right" />

-[Comet.ML](https://www.comet.ml/), like spaCy itself, is out of this world.
-Comet enables teams to track, explain, and optimize spaCy experiments and models.
+[Comet.ML](https://www.comet.ml/) enables teams to track, explain, and optimize spaCy experiments and models.
 You can enable Comet integration with the [`CometLogger`](/api/top-level#CometLogger) added in the `[training.logger]` block of your training [config](/usage/training#config).
 All of your training metrics, hyperparameters, and config settings will be logged to the server where they can be fully monitored, plotted, and diffed.

 > #### Example config
 >